 - 6100.
 Moral Theory (3).
 This course examines philosophical questions about the nature of morality.
 Possible topics include: accounts of the origins of morality, the nature and justification of moral judgments, the implications of moral disagreement, and the relationship between religion and morality. - 6110.
 God & Morality (3).
 This course involves a philosophical examination of the relationship between religion and morality.
-Issues to be discussed include the tenability of non-theistic explanations of morality, various theistic accounts of morality, and the relationship between theism and the meaningfulness of human life.
+Issues to be discussed include the tenability of non-theistic explanations of morality, various theistic accounts of morality, and the relationship between theism and the meaningfulness of human life. - 6200.

-- 6150.
-Issues in Bioethics (3).
-An investigation of theoretical and practical ethical issues related to contemporary medical practices, including abortion, euthanasia, and the challenges posed by emerging biotechnologies. - 6200.
 Philosophy of Religion (3).
-A broad survey of important concerns in the Philosophy of religion, including the acquisition of an adequate understanding of the classical theistic conception of God and a study of the challenge that evil raises for traditional theistic faith. - 6230.
-Inklings: Literary Friendship, Fantasy and Philosophy (3).
-Advanced study of the writings of the "Inklings", a group of authors who worked in and around Oxford, England in the mid-twentieth century, including C. S. Lewis, J. R. Tolkien, Owen Barfield and Charles Williams. - 6330.
-History of Modern Philosophy (3).
-A study of major figures in modern philosophy from Rene Descartes to Immanuel Kant.
-May be offered concurrently with PHIL 4330. - 6900.
+A broad survey of important concerns in the philosophy of religion, including the acquisition of an adequate understanding of the classical theistic conception of God and a study of the challenge that evil raises for traditional theistic faith. - 6330.
+History of Philosophy (3).
+A study of major figures or themes in the history of philosophy, the historical time period or focus to be announced at each offering of the course.
+May be repeated once with topics vary.
+May be offered concurrently with PHIL 4000. - 6900.
 Independent Study (1-3).
-Pr., Graduate standing and Department head approval.
+Pr.
+Graduate standing and Department head approval.
 Variable content as determined by faculty member outside of the classroom setting. - 6970.
 Topics in Philosophy (1-3).
 Instruction in specialized fields within philosophy, such as advanced scholarly projects.
 Focus varies with each course.
 May be repeated for credit twice when topics vary.